 The Renewable Energy Zone (REZ) is expected to enable at least 1 GW of additional renewable energy projects encompassing solar, wind, hydrogen and energy storage.
 This development is part of Tasmania's broader strategy to enhance its renewable energy infrastructure, support economic growth and contribute to Australia’s renewable energy targets.

-The Minister emphasized the advantages of the northwest region, stating, “The northwest has world-class wind resources along with the space and infrastructure for renewable energy projects, such as wind and solar farms.”
-He also noted that the consultation period is the next step in delivering the Renewable Energy Zone (REZ) which is a key part of the state’s clean energy future.
+The Minister underscored the northwest region's advantages, stating, "The northwest possesses world-class wind resources, coupled with ample space and the necessary infrastructure to accommodate renewable energy projects, such as wind and solar farms."
+He further emphasized that the consultation period marks the next phase in the realization of the Renewable Energy Zone (REZ), a cornerstone of the state's clean energy trajectory.

 Since 2020, Tasmania has successfully fulfilled 100% of its electricity requirements using renewable energy sources.
 However, the state's electricity demand continues to rise.
 The renewable energy zone will bring the Apple Isle one step closer to achieving its legislated goal of being 200% powered by renewables by 2040.